 A byte has 28, or 256 unique combinations to work with.
 For example, a single byte can represent any integer between 0 and 255, or between -128 and +127 if you use one of the bits to indicate whether the number is positive or negative (27 = 128).
 The maximum representable number is always one less than two to the power of the number of bits, because zero takes up one combination of all the possible bit permutations.

 Despite that bytes being 8-bits has been standardized around the world, communication systems still express how much stuff they can transfer as bits per second (sometimes transfers per second are used, but this is rare).
 How come they don't use bytes per second?
-The basic reason is more than 8 bits are used for certain aspects of the communication system for the same amount of data as an 8-bit byte.
+The basic reason is that other bits may be used for certain purposes, making it impractical to use only 8-bit bytes for data.
 But for the long explanation: